Tony Wright (musician)

-Tony Wright (born 6 May 1968) is a British musician who is the lead singer of the British band Terrorvision and also the band Laika Dog.
+Anthony David "Tony" Wright (born 6 May 1968) is a British musician who is the lead singer of the British band Terrorvision and also the band Laika Dog.

 Early life

-Wright was born in Bradford to David Wright who was the owner of a Gallery in Bradford that showcased local artists.
-Originally wanting to become a Designer, Wright was convinced to take a Youth Training Scheme at a local printing firm.
+Wright was born in Bradford to David Wright, owner of a gallery in Bradford that showcased local artists.
+Originally wanting to become a designer, Wright was persuaded to take a Youth Training Scheme at a local printing firm.

-He met the other founding members of Terrorvision whilst working as a glass collector and barman in a local pub and the band began their music career as The Spoilt Bratz.
+He met the other founding members of Terrorvision whilst working as a glass-collector and barman in a local pub, and the band began their music career as The Spoilt Bratz.

 Solo career

 In March 2014, Wright announced a solo acoustic project.
 In September 2014 he released his debut solo album Thoughts 'N' All.
 The album was met with a positive review on PureRawk.com which called it "Down to Earth, unpretentious and easy to get on with".

 In August 2016, he released Walnut Dash.